JMixson/vite-react-starter-template/README.md

 <a name="readme-top"></a>

-# Vite React Starter Template
+# Vite React Starter Template with TailwindCSS

 A modified version of the starter files provided by Vite for React.